Last Updated on by

 If you are new to the running community, you may assume that hiring a running coach is something reserved for elites and runners with serious budding talent.
 But with this assumption, you would be very wrong.
 The majority of the running community is comprised of “everyday” runners – runners of all abilities and speeds who love the sport, but certainly aren’t paying their bills with prize money from winning races.
 Yet mediocre or not, we all have our own reasons for running, and we all have our own personal running goals we hope to achieve.
 And sometimes, fast or slow, experienced or beginner alike, we may all find a point where we require help from a running coach.

-So, are you one of those runners?
+So, are you a candidate for working with a coach?
 Maybe.
-First, it is important to consider why you want to hire a coach.
+First, it is important to consider why you want to hire a running coach.
 There are a number of aspects a coach can help with when it comes to your training and racing.
 You may need help in simply one area, or you may want an overall guide to help you navigate through the sometimes tricky world of a training plan.

 First and foremost, a running coach is going to hold you accountable for your training and workouts.
 It doesn’t matter if you are a beginner looking for someone to motivate you to get into a regular running routine, or if you are an intermediate runner who has a hard time sticking to your training plan; a running coach will hold you responsible for running those miles.
 Of course, the level of accountability will vary by coach, and they won’t do the work for you.
 But some people find that simply having to check in with someone at the end of the day or week is enough motivation to stick to their training plan.